Stock Number: 65823

 Very showy glossy surface bulbs topped with sweeps of upright slim lf blades & wands of green flowers used for cutting in tropical gardens.
 Offsetting clumps soon produce handsome specimens with gradually forming hemispheres of the waxy endlessly offsetting bulbs.
 Must have full sun to keep the foliage erect.

 Impressive stocky erect stems hold fleshy leaves and orange to yellow flowers.
-Grow as a succulent; prefers a Summer rest period.
+Grow as a succulent; prefers a Summer rest period in the warm south.
 Strong upright grower in your Winter greenhouse.